aodr3w/order-book-engine-rs/README.md

 🦀 Rust Orderbook Engine

-A high-performance matching engine and limit order book written in Rust, built for low-latency electronic trading systems.
+A simple matching engine and limit order book written in Rust, developed for educational purposes.

 ⸻